BenSaus/serverless-watermarker/README.md

 ```
 ./package.bash
 ```
-4. The Serverless framework setup in ImageAPI includes a stub function called Watermark.
-Manually upload the `output.zip` that package.bash produces into this lambda function
+4. The Serverless deployment earlier included a stub lambda function called Watermark.
+Manually upload and overwrite this function with the `output.zip` that package.bash produced.